mvfki/Yesprit/README.md

 # Yesprit
-Design primers for four fission yeast species
+A tool that design primers for four fission yeast species